-What is the grant amount?
+What’s the grant amount?

 What is the application process?

-You will also need to show certain documents and provide some information, including:
+You'll also need to show certain documents and provide some information, including:

 Remember that normal bank charges apply to any money going in and out of your bank account.
 You can decide to change the payment method at any time by filling in a form, but the change will only happen a month later.